 If you are visiting with a guide, they’ll take you to all the highlights, but if not, the audioguides here are excellent.
 Walking tours led by abbey staff, called vergers, and are available several times a day for a small additional fee.

 Note that Westminster Abbey is closed to visitors and tour groups on Sundays and certain holidays.

 Overall Thoughts on our Best of London Walking Tour

 A highlight for us both was touring the Tower of London and it was great to have early entry since it can get quite crowded there, especially around the Crown Jewels.
-It was also great to have the experiences of doing the short boat ride on the Thames, seeing the changing of the guard, and the afternoon tea included in the tour rather than just walking from building to building.
+It was also great to have the experiences of doing the short boat ride on the Thames and seeing the changing of the guard.
+The break in the middle was also nice.